Molecules to Microbes

 What you need to know

-We are looking for applicants with a biology background who are motivated to specialise in the areas of public health, tropical disease and infection biology.
+We are looking for applicants with a biology background who are motivated to specialise in the areas of human biology, public health, tropical disease and infection biology.

 ENGLISH LANGUAGE REQUIREMENTS